erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 * **What** we need to do is assemble trucks (the policy).
 * **How** we do that is with purchased parts and tools (the mechanisms).

-The truck (assembly) is a policy.
+The truck is a policy.

 One domain's mechanism is another domain's policy.

 ## Mechanisms -vs- (Parameterized) Sub-Routines

-Traditionally, sub-routines have data "pushed" into them via parameters, though sub-routines can "pull" from scoped data, and then run the algorithm contained in the sub-routine.
+Sub-routines have data "pushed" into them via parameters (though sub-routines can "pull" from scoped data).

 Mechanisms never have data "pushed" to them.
 Instead, mechanisms "pull" data into the mechanism for use by the algorithm.